harness/developer-hub/docs/security-testing-orchestration/notifications/jira-integrations.md

 ---
-title: Steps to create Jira tickets in STO
+title: Create Jira tickets in STO
 description: You can create Jira tickets for any issue detected during an STO pipeline execution.
-sidebar_label: Create Jira tickets for detected issues
+sidebar_label: Jira tickets for detected vulnerabilities
 sidebar_position: 50
 ---